Final year student

 We offer a wide range of Masters in Law (LLM) programmes, where you will be able to enhance your knowledge of the legal profession by focusing on specific areas of the law.
 There will also be opportunities for you to work with our various research centres and groups, each specialising in their own areas of legal expertise.

-It may seem a little early to be thinking about your future career but it's never too soon to start exploring your options - your future starts now.
-The Law School’s Employability team offers personalised careers guidance and support for making work experience and graduate job applications.
-The Team also advertises a variety of extra-curricular employability opportunities via the Employability Resource NOW learning room and email bulletins.
+The Law School’s Employability team offers personalised careers advice and guidance to support you with planning, and preparing for, your next steps.
+The Team also advertises a variety of extra-curricular employability opportunities to all law students via the Employability Resource NOW learning room and email bulletins.

 All undergraduate students will benefit from work experience in the form of the Employer Challenge and/or a range of optional modules and pathways:

-For help with applying to extra-curricular work experience opportunities - such as those offered by the Legal Advice Centre - contact the Employability Team.
+For help with applying to extra-curricular work experience opportunities - such as those offered by NLS Legal - contact the Employability Team.

 LLB Law for Financial Services (In-Company)